 It takes just a single glance at the fixed bezel to see that the updated Baume & Mercier Linea Automatic (ref.
-MOA10035 aka 10074) ladies watch preserves the collection’s signature elements of design that seem to be heavily influenced by Bvlgari’s unmistakable style (just like with the Hampton Small Seconds (ref.
+MOA10035 aka 10074) preserves the collection’s signature elements of design that is heavily influenced by Bvlgari’s unmistakable style (just like with the Hampton Small Seconds (ref.
 MOA10033 aka 10033) that was revealed a couple of months ago, they take their inspiration from a more established brand.)
-It is not for me to say whether it’s a good thing or bad: after all, we all make our choices and pass our judgement depending on our past experience.
+It is not for me to say whether it’s a good thing or bad: after all, we all make our choices and pass our judgment depending on our past experience.
 For me, it’s a nice take on a good idea.
 For you?
 Well, who knows.

 Again, I don’t see anything bad in it and, if you don’t care much about the “legacy” behind the watch and other marketing tricks that are used to sell you an otherwise absolutely overpriced item, and are simply looking for an elegant and reliable timekeeper that features time-proven mechanism and looks good both with formal and more casual dress, this one may be of some interest to you.

 The new Baume & Mercier Linea, for example, comes animated by a well-known ETA 2892-A2 self-winding caliber: the industry’s dependable and reliable workhorse.
 If serviced properly and at intervals recommended by the manufacturer, the movement will possibly give you no trouble during its entire lifespan: it will just do its job.
 I am not sure whether there was any extra fine-tuning involved in the process, but it is still a pleasure to note that the mechanism was fitted with a nicely finished oscillating weight that, while not featuring any ground-breaking decoration technique, still won’t make you feel embarrassed when someone asks to take a peek through the timekeeper’s sapphire crystal that covers its back.